Life Update

 - Bake for 10 minutes, remove from oven, sprinkle with mozzarella, and return to oven until cheese is melted.

-- Garnish with a squeeze of fresh lemon and serve with hot feta.
+- Garnish with a squeeze of the roasted lemon and serve with hot feta.

 ¹Lathera is actually a Greek dish that consists of cooked veggies in oil and usually with a squeeze of lemon

-³Lemons are very common in Greek cuisine and are often served alongside of meals are are meant to use, not look pretty.
+³Lemons are very common in Greek cuisine and are often served alongside meals and are meant to use, not look pretty.

 I’m convinced you could make me eat/try absolutely anything.
 Especially when you say stuff like “Pesto is The Besto” hahah